Code-Institute-Submissions/urban-paws/TESTING.md

 SEO (80)

--   Content Best Practices: Document does not have a meta-description - a meta-description is included and is recognised.
+-   Content Best Practices: Document does not have a meta-description - a meta-description is included and is now recognised.
 <br>

 Lighthouse report for the [About Us page](https://matty-el.github.io/urban-paws/testing-files/desktop-about-test-cycle-1.html).